dkimbel/okcreate/README.md

 scripts out there handle every edge-case inside the script leading to bloat and maintenance difficultly.

-## Styles
+## Stylesheets

-okcreate! is different than other CSS frameworks - you don't <em>include it</em> you <em>edit it</em>.
+okcreate! is different than other CSS frameworks - you don't just <em>include it</em> you <em>edit it</em>.
 It's counterproductive, and inefficient to include a 5,000 line stylesheet and then override every single style.
 To this end the basic framework only sets up sane defaults which adhere to a philosophy typographical rhythm.

 ## Bug tracker